AdvancedCustomFields/docs/actions/acf-input-admin_head.md

 ---

 ## Description
-This action is used in the head of all pages where fields are rendered.
+Used in the head of all pages where fields are rendered.
 For example, the page / post edit screen, front end form, Options page, etc.

 It is very similar to the WordPress action [admin_head](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_head).